ollyisonit/variable-rate-function-traversal/README.md

 ## Implementation

 The Maya scene `oscillate-demo.ma` contains an example of how one could implement variable rate function traversal using a Maya expression.
-The `oscillation_controller` curve has attributes `frequency`, `amplitude`, `oscillationCenter`, `phase`, and `timeOffset` to control the sinusoidal oscillation of the `translateY` attribute of `cube.translateY`.
+The `oscillation_controller` curve has attributes `frequency`, `amplitude`, `oscillationCenter`, `phase`, and `timeOffset` to control the sinusoidal oscillation of the `translateY` attribute of `cube`.
 Keying the `frequency` attribute of the controller will create the desired speeding-up-and-slowing-down behavior in the cube.

 Lets map the components of our Maya scene to the elements of $f(t) =g(\int_{0}^t \omega (t) \\, dt)$.
 Our $t$ is the frame number, our $\omega (t)$ is the `oscillation_controller.frequency` attribute's animation curve, our $g(t)$ is $\sin (t)$, and our $f(t)$ controls `cube.translateY`.